Steward Health Care: Pre-Steward

 Caritas Christi Health Care, founded in 1985 under the ownership of the Archdiocese of Boston, was a non-profit healthcare system comprising six Eastern Massachusetts hospitals as well as a number of non-acute healthcare facilities across southern New England.
 Rife with financial difficulties for years, the Archdiocese had been in the process of trying to sell the health system, most recently to Catholic health system Ascension in a bid that fell through in mid-2007.
 Following these failed attempts, Massachusetts Attorney General Martha Coakley commissioned a report from an outside agency to review Caritas' finances and make recommendations for its future.
 This report, published in March 2008, made several recommendations, including that the Archdiocese cede control of the system to an independent board of directors, retaining control only over religious matters.
 According to Coakley, the complexity of operating a hospital system had, at that point in time, led "virtually all religious organizations throughout the nation to transfer control to lay boards."

 With the Archdiocese's agreement, an independent board was created.
 Still, Caritas did not have a CEO—its previous CEO had resigned in 2006 amid allegations of misconduct.
-And so the new board began searching for a new leader for the system.
+The new board then began searching for a new leader for the system.
 That year, cardiac surgeon Ralph de la Torre, who just the previous year founded and became CEO of Beth Israel Deaconess Medical Center's Cardiovascular Institute, began seeking opportunities to lead a hospital.
 Connecting with the Archdiocese through Jack Connors, a mutual acquaintance, de la Torre met with the Caritas board of directors and was chosen to be their new CEO.
 Spending his first year at Caritas restructuring the system, de la Torre saw the system turn from a loss of $20 million in 2008 to an income of $31 million in 2009, despite the 2008 financial crisis.
 Despite the short-term success, de la Torre believed Caritas' long-term prospects depended on a significant cash infusion—particularly to preserve jobs and fund the system's pension plan, which was uninsured and had been frozen due to lack of contributions by Caritas.